 Nature is always right in front of you if you take a few quiet moments to look.

-- Please supervise your children at all times.
+- Please keep an eye on children in your care at all times.
 The riverbanks, lake and haha are unfenced.
 Our deer and sheep roam freely - poo happens!

 Did you know…?

 ... every Family Membership sold on site by our friendly Visitor Reception team generates a payment to Charlecote from central funds and directly helps us to look after this special place.
 And you all get a whole year of days out at 500 places, as often as you like.

 ... you can include your children or grandchildren in your membership.

 ... we have £10 membership for 5-17 year olds.

 … under-5s come in to all National Trust places for free.

 ... every time your membership card is scanned it generates £2.56 for the place you are visiting - your membership goes straight to the places you love.

 … you’re always welcome to bring a picnic to enjoy by the river, all year round.